rpsnoopy/EIP918-reorganized/tmp/eip-918n.md

 ## Simple Summary

-A specification for a standardized Minable Token that uses a Proof of Work algorithm for distribution.
+A specification for a standardized minable Token that uses a Proof of Work algorithm for distribution.

 ## Abstract